csci-1301/csci-1301.github.io/labs/Rectangle/readme.md

 title: Introduction to Classes -- Rectangle Class
 ---

-# Using a Pre-Defined Class
+This lab serves multiple goals:

+- To guide you in your first manipulation of a programmer-defined class,
+- To understand how two `.cs` files can interact in a single solution,
+- To help you understand how to create and manipulate objects,
+- To briefly discuss naming conventions in classes,
+- To encourage you to enrich an existing class with additional methods.

-This lab will guide you in your first manipulation of a programmer-defined class.
-[The last part](#enriching-rectangle.cs) is challenging; therefore, we provide a possible solution at the end of the page, but make sure you try to solve it by yourself beforehand.
+[This last part](#enriching-rectangle.cs) is challenging; therefore, we provide a possible solution at the end of the page, but make sure you try to solve it by yourself beforehand.

-## Manipulating Two `.cs` Files at a Time
+# Manipulating Two `.cs` Files at a Time

 #.
 Download [the Rectangle project](Rectangle.zip), extract it, and open it with your IDE.
 #.
 Note that in the "Solution Explorer", there are two `cs` files listed: `Program.cs` and `Rectangle.cs`:

     ![](./../../img/solution_explorer_rectangle.png)

 #.
-In the Solution Explorer, double-click on `Rectangle.cs` and note how close it is to what was presented during the lecture^[You can also refer to [the lecture notes](https://csci-1301.github.io/book.html#writing-our-first-class).].
+In the Solution Explorer, double-click on `Rectangle.cs` and note how close it is to what is presented during in [the lecture notes](https://csci-1301.github.io/book.html#writing-our-first-class).
 #.
 In the Solution Explorer, double-click on `Program.cs` and observe it.
 #.
 Compile and execute the code.
 #.
 Now, do the following: